 ABOUT

-Chloe de Brito is an Australian Directors Guild-award winning film director who crafts visually hypnotic, visceral worlds that unite the real with the imaginary.
+Chloe de Brito (she/her) is an Australian Directors Guild-award winning director and artist who crafts visually hypnotic, visceral worlds that unite the imaginary with the real.

 LABS